Harnessing the Beauty of Autumn

 How you seduce us with your rich earth tones.

-Further more, I used sketchbook journalling to illustrate the words that I has written.
-Maple leaves, cropped up again and again as I became intrigued by their shape and form.
+Furthermore, I used the sketchbook journaling process to illustrate the words in my poem.
+Consequently, I layered up cut out maple leaf shapes as I became intrigued by their shape and form.

 Trees With Body Forms

 Another fascinating form within the natural world is the Persian Ironwood tree.
 They put on a spectacular show of colour every year.
 My partner and I regularly walk past in these beautiful trees through Bournemouth Upper Gardens and gain great delight by their presence.

 This is because the Ironwoods provides further intrigue.
 For the reason that their trunks and branches poetically twist like a tightly wrung rag.
 Wild distorted trunks create the most unusual shapes.
 Fortunately for me, there are many of these magnificent trees, which line the edge of the path that meanders through the Gardens.